rweichler/lucy/README.md

 Eventually, this will be used to explore SpringBoard with ease like [Cycript](http://cycript.org) (no Obj-C runtime knowledge necessary), and also make debugging tweaks a lot easier, thanks to the dynamicism of LuaJIT.

+Currently this is only being used to debug EqualizerEverywhere but eventually I plan on opening this up for more general use.

 # Building

 ### Requirements